Choosing your Christmas Tree

 has dense, well-structured, fragrant foliage.
 With strong branches and excellent needle-retaining properties, the Fraser Fir is a joy to decorate.

 The traditional Norway Spruce was once the UK’s most popular Christmas tree but its tendency to drop its needles has resulted in a decline in popularity.
-It is however a perfect choice if used outdoors or in a cool place such as an unheated conservatory.
+It is however a perfect choice if used outdoors, on the doorstep or in a cool place such as an unheated conservatory.

 The Pine’s irregular open and upright habit is very different to the conical shape of the Firs and Spruces.
 With good needle-retention properties, these fragrant trees offer a very individual aesthetic, and as such we recommend that these are selected by customers in person.